A bit of history and politics

 Finally, on the other hand, taxing nominal gains (not adjusted for inflation) is biased towards current consumption, and against long-term prudent investment – and is therefore also a very bad policy.
 The Hawke-Keating government would never have imagined the concept of taxing nominal gains, not adjusted for inflation.
 Crazy concept!

-The Shorten Opposition is proposing to halve the CGT discount to 25%, or maybe eliminate it completely.
+The Shorten Opposition proposed halving the CGT discount to 25%, or maybe eliminate it completely.
 No mention of re-introducing indexation (i.e. adjusting for inflation)… This is the worst possible policy.
 It neither equates gains with income, nor taxes them fairly, and is likely to create a bias against long-term prudent investment in productive assets.

 Let’s go back to the future, and eliminate the discount and re-introduce indexation for all gains.
 If the Government then wants to encourage certain investment, it can provide targeted and transparent concessions.
 Simple, really.